Michael Fogarty (bishop)

-Michael Fogarty (11 October 1859 – 26 October 1955) was an Irish Roman Catholic prelate who served as Archbishop of Killaloe between 1904 and 1955.
+Michael Fogarty (11 October 1859 – 26 October 1955) was an Irish Roman Catholic prelate who served as Bishop of Killaloe between 1904 and 1955.
+He was made archbishop ad personam in 1954.

 Early life

-Fogarty was born on 11 October 1859 in Kilcolman, in the parish of Youghalarra, near Nenagh, County Tipperary, one of two children to Matthew and Mary Fogarty.
+Fogarty was born on 11 October 1859 in Kilcolman, in the parish of Youghalarra, near Nenagh, County Tipperary, one of seven children to Matthew and Mary Fogarty.

 He attended primary school in Kilcolman National School and secondary school in St Flannan's College, before entering St Patrick's College, Maynooth, in September 1878.
 Known to have a wide range of academic interests, Fogarty was considered to be an outstanding student, being awarded distinctions in elocution, French, mathematics, natural philosophy and metaphysics.

 He was ordained to the priesthood on 13 September 1885.
 His brother, Daniel, was also ordained to the priesthood, and died on 8 January 1903.

 Presbyteral ministry

 Following his ordination, Fogarty's first appointment was as a curate in Toomevara.

 He was appointed professor of philosophy and canon law in St Patrick's, Carlow College in 1886 and subsequently as professor of dogmatic and moral theology in St Patrick's College, Maynooth in 1890.
 His professorships were notable for his clarity of expression and depth of knowledge, with no subject being considered too unfathomable for his penetrating brain.

 Fogarty was appointed as vice-president of St Patrick's College, Maynooth, on 13 October 1903.